oci-pronghorn/FogLight/Startup/README.md

 ```

-When executed, the above code will send the string ```"Hello, this message will display once at start"``` as soon as the program begins running.
+When executed, the above code will send the string ```"Hello, this message will display once at start"`` as soon as the program begins running.
+NOTE: while it was not performed here,
+if a transducer uses a startup method, then the startup listener of the transducer will execute before the startup method in the behavior class.
+Also, if multiple transducers use startup a method, do not worry about an order, it will be done automatically.